olegasd123/advanced-find/docs/dev-rules.md

 - [ ] Tests (unit/integration) exist or rationale provided when omitted.
 - [ ] Documentation is updated when behavior changes.
 - [ ] No direct changes were made inside `src/components/controls/catalyst`; custom controls live in `src/components/controls`.

-Questions or proposed adjustments to these rules should be discussed during engineering syncs and captured via follow-up PRs to keep this document authoritative.